Kentucky cave shrimp

-The Kentucky cave shrimp (Palaemonias ganteri) is an eyeless, troglobite shrimp.
-It lives in caves in Barren County, Edmonson County, Hart County and Warren County, Kentucky.
-The shrimp's shell has no pigment; the species is nearly transparent and closely resembles its nearest relative, the Alabama cave shrimp.
+The Kentucky cave shrimp (Palaemonias ganteri) is a species of shrimp that belongs to the family Atyidae.
+This species can be found in the caves of the U.S state of Kentucky.
+It closely resembles one closest relative, the Alabama cave shrimp (Palaemonias alabamae).
+It is eyeless and its shell has no pigment meaning that this species is nearly transparent.

+It was described in the year 1901 by William Perry Hay, an American zoologist known for his work with crayfish and reptiles.

+Distribution

-The habitat of the Kentucky cave shrimp is exclusively in underground streams of caves.
-It is endemic to the Mammoth Cave National Park region of central Kentucky.
+It is endemic to caves and underground stream located in Mammoth Cave National Park region of central Kentucky including the counties of Barren, Edmonson, Hart and Warren.

+Ecology

 The shrimp feeds mainly on sediments that are washed into the cave by the movement of groundwater.

 Conservation

 The Kentucky cave shrimp was registered as an endangered species under the Endangered Species Act in 1983, and was included on the IUCN Red List as Endangered in 1994.
 There are currently only several thousand remaining.
+They were thought to have only inhabited the Mammoth Cave System.
+This meant that they were assumed to be extinct when there was a lack of reported sightings between May 1979 and February 1981.
+However scuba divers have reported sighting in deep pools of streams and in submerged passages.
+These pools have now been called “Shrimp pools”.

+Threats

-It is mostly threatened by contaminated groundwater running into its habitat.
+Their populations are mostly threatened by contaminated groundwater running into its habitat.
 Several nearby communities either have inadequate sewage treatment facilities or lack such facilities altogether.
 An additional potential threat is the entry of contaminants from traffic accidents and roadside businesses.
 One incident in 1979 caused the death of aquatic cave organisms in a part of the Mammoth Cave system, and in a 1980 incident, a truck carrying toxic cyanide salts overturned on Interstate 65, just south of Mammoth Cave National Park.

 A recovery plan is underway which includes: